moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # Prerequisites:
 1) A USB drive of at least 16gb

+Optional (but not required):
-2) A copy of the BarryKN Micropatcher
+1) A copy of the BarryKN Big Sur Micropatcher
-3) A copy of macOS Big Sur
+2) A copy of macOS Big Sur

 # Instructions:
 1) Download either MicropatcherAutomator.app.zip (post full-release (Install macOS Big Sur.app)) or MicropatcherAutomatorBeta.app.zip (pre-release beta (Install macOS Big Sur Beta.app))
+2) Format your USB drive as Mac OS Extended (Journaled) with GUID Partition Scheme.
+Name the drive "USB"
+3) Open MicropatcherAutomator and enter password.
+4) Wait until the patcher has finished running.
+5) Restart and follow the instructions at step 9 of the BarryKN Micropatcher and continue from there.

+Optional (if you downloaded the BarryKN Micropatcher manually):
-2) Download the BarryKN Micropatcher and place it on your desktop.
+1) Place the BarryKN Micropatcher on your desktop.
 Make sure it is named "big-sur-micropatcher-main"
-3) Format your USB drive as Mac OS Extended (Journaled) with GUID Partition Scheme.
-Name the drive "USB"
-4) Open MicropatcherAutomator and enter password.
-5) Wait until the patcher has finished running.
-6) Restart and follow the instructions at step 9 of the BarryKN Micropatcher and continue from there.

 # Contact
 ASentientHedgehog#4406 on Discord
+MacHacJac#7648 on Discord and MacHacJac on Macrumors